-The Cycle4haiti is an annual cycling event open to all ages and cycling abilities, in which a group of 100+ cyclists pedal across the country from Dublin to Galway over two days.
-The cycle takes place every year on the May Bank Holiday weekend, and it’s a great way to get fit, meet new people and enjoy a tough but achievable challenge.
+The Cycle4haiti is an annual cycling event open to all ages and cycling abilities, in which two groups of 100+ cyclists pedal across the country from Dublin to Galway (200km) or Athlone to Galway (100km) over one day.
+Now in its 10th year, the cycle raises much needed funds to continue the amazing projects started by the EOY Finalists of ’07 and ‘08 to improve the lives of the Haitian people.
+Taking part, as an individual or a team, is a great way to get fit, meet new people and enjoy a tough but achievable challenge.

-Throughout the cycle all cyclists stick together in a single peloton, and the group is fully supported by a servicing and ambulance crew.
+Throughout the cycle all cyclists stick together in a single peloton, and the groups are fully supported by a servicing and ambulance crew.

 To cater for a greater number of participants and to provide cyclists with a choice of distances to cycle we have made the following changes:

 Both cycles will take place over just one day, Saturday May 25th.
 A hardcore group of more experienced cyclists will set off from Dublin early Saturday morning.
 They will join another group in Athlone to cycle as one big peloton into Galway on Saturday afternoon.

 Accommodation will be provided in Galway on the Saturday night.

 As always Paddywagon Coaches will be available at all times to get you wherever and whenever you need to go.